How to solve dog training problems as they arise

 - Call your dog back to you with a verbal or whistle HERE command, then release him.

-Small movements of the mouth can quickly become larger, more destructive, so you need to constantly be on watch for mouth issues.
+Small movements of the mouth can quickly become larger, more destructive movements, so you need to constantly be on watch for mouth issues.

 Some dogs have nervous energy, and you can often see that energy in how they hold and deliver a bird.
 This can be a difficult habit to stop, but your goal should be to never see it develop.
 This will be next to impossible for some dogs who are extremely high strung and cannot calm themselves.
 But for the rest of the dogs, a good solid HOLD without moving or munching the birds is possible.